davsmith/Projects_20221021/README.md

 # projects
-Coding projects in various languages including Python
+Coding projects in various languages including Python and Autohotkey